 What Users Think About Google Calendar

 Overall, users give Google Calendar a very high rating and not just because it’s free.
 Many found it to be an excellent scheduling tool and appreciated being able to share calendars.
 The primary complaint is that the mobile version is not as easy to use as the desktop version.
-While we don’t yet have a review of Google Calendar, we do provide reviews of other appointment scheduling software.

 How to Access Google Calendar